WlodzimierzPaczkowski/CipherWebProject/README.rst

 Spring website project
 ======

-Main idea of this project is to learn how to make backend of web app in spring, using spring boot and create small cryptography system (first one will be cesar cypher), and opportunity to break them
+Main idea of this project is to learn how to make backend of web app in spring, using spring boot and create small cryptography system, and opportunity to break them/ guess key

 Right now there are two views, that just show html web with injected value with @Value()